Tips for setting up Visual Schedules in Special ED

 My workstations provide a calm area that has clear and specific visuals to help my students focus and learn.
 Adding these type of self-contained tasks at stations have provided continuous structure for my students to learn and master basic skills with no need for them to wander off and find other materials!

-They are so handy to grab for my small group sessions as well as in the independent areas.
+They are so handy to grab for my small group sessions as well as in the independent centres.
 I’ve organized them into their Curriculum groups and were able to fit into sandwich size containers!
 Now they’re labelled, easily stored and always ready and on hand.

 It took some time to prepare them all in the beginning but now they’re just always ready to grab and go!